ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/1996 and before/19900000_19280908_Artifacts_discovery.md

 And here I am.
 Tasked with auditing military programs, tracking their progress and suggesting changes to their funding.
 Keeping the national expenses efficient and preventing wasting of taxpayer's money.
-So I hope the Air Force has some break through with the materials and they already started experimenting with new stealth bombers or fighters made of something based on this Egyptian metallurgy.
+So I hope the Air Force has some break through with the materials, and they already started experimenting with new stealth bombers or fighters made of something based on this Egyptian metallurgy.

 ```
 Symbol Inscription